AsiaDaDev/love-being-home/README.md

 Instead this README will act as a reference guide for developers who are famliar with the concepts featured in this project but may need additional assistance understanding those concepts to be able to use them independently.

 ## Making the Project
 This project was made using the JavaScript framework, Next.js.
-The goal of this project was to create a real estate web application that would showcase JavaScript skills by making use of JavaScript frameworks and libraries.
+The goal of this project was to create a real estate web application that would showcase both design and JavaScript skills by making use of various frameworks and libraries.
 As well as the ability to retrieve and display API data effectively within a web app.
 This project was made to be housed on the [love-being-home](https://github.com/asiabthetechie/love-being-home) repository on Github.

 Construction of this project was made possible with the use of the following:
 - [Build and Deploy a Modern Real Estate App | React Website Tutorial](https://www.youtube.com/watch?v=y47gYvXchXM&ab_channel=JavaScriptMastery) - A detailed ReactJS and NextJS tutorial offered on YouTube by JavaScript Mastery